Rayin-saber/yinrui.github.io/_pages/about.md

 (Exchange in South China University of Technology, 2011)

 <font size="6"><b>Recent News</b></font>
-- [June-2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" has been accepted by Briefings in Bioinformatics
+- [June-2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" has been accepted by Briefings in Bioinformatics.